 **Family support is encouraged however; we regard our applicants/students as young adults.
 Any and all communication regarding programming, coursework and internship concerns will be directly with the student.**

-- Applicants selected for an interview with the Admission Committee will be notified by telephone.
+- Applicants who have met the initial criteria and selected for an interview with the Admission Committee will be notified by telephone.

 - All accepted students must attend a late summer student/family orientation.